-We currently have both single and double (multiple rows of petals) Rajnigandha bulbs .
+We currently have the double variety (multiple rows of petals) Rajnigandha bulbs .

 In Bengali, it is called "Rajoni-Gandha", In Urdu "Gul Shabbi", In Marathi, "NishiGandha", Sugandharaja in Kannada, in Tamil "Sambangi" or "nilasambangi", and in Telugu "NelaSampenga" and the flowers are traditionally used to make garlands especially in South Indian weddings.